shoebkhan09/cred-manager/app/README.md

 Log4j2 framework is used and configure via a file named `log4j2.xml` located at `/WEB-INF/classes`.
 It uses the system property *log.base* (found in the `start.ini` file of the app's jetty base) to determine where to write logs.

-[Here](https://github.com/GluuFederation/cred-manager/blob/master/configurations/log4j2.xml) you will find a sample file for `log4j2.xml`.
+[Here](https://github.com/GluuFederation/cred-manager/blob/master/configurations/log4j2.xml) you can find a sample file for `log4j2.xml`.

 # Installation